revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 ```
 {:.Rev-output}

+{% aside If something goes wrong %}
+If you were not able to successfully execute the script, the most common culprit is that RevBayes is not executing from where you think.
+Try running getwd() and making sure that your starting working directory is what you think it is.
+{% endaside %}

 {% subsubsection Windows %}

 The home directory on a computer on a Windows is labeled as `c:`.
 Each contained directory is separated by a `\\` character.
 The above directory structure would be written out like so: